 After lunch, the project members toured both the Smart Grid Lab at SINTEF Energy Research and SINTEF Ocean’s facilities.
 Both of these laboratories are used for simulations and tests related to marine and wave energy.

 The second day started with the kick-off of the Integration of Novel Test Rigs & Methodologies work package (WP7), which will use the IMPACT test rig to test different wave energy converters (WECs).
 This work is led by Yavin Four Consultants, with participation from SINTEF Ocean, VGA and the University College Cork MaREI.

 There were also further discussions about IMPACT’s participation at the international ICOE-OEE wave energy conference in October this year.
 More details will be released shortly.

 Finally, the meeting concluded with a presentation from Nikolai Haldane, chief operating officer at Havkraft.
 Havkraft is a Norwegian company that has developed its own wave energy converter – the Havkraft Wave Energy Converter (H-WEC).
 As part of his talk, Nikolai shared their experiences with testing at a low technology readiness level (TRL), which was a particularly relevant topic considering the launch of WP7.

-“It has been a pleasure to finally meet in person and talk to each of the partners in IMPACT,” said SINTEF’s Hans Christian Bolstad, leader of the Project Results Exploitation and Dissemination work package (WP8), who organised the event.
+“It has been a pleasure to finally meet in person and talk to each of the partners in IMPACT,” said SINTEF’s Hans Christian Bolstad, former leader of the Project Results Exploitation and Dissemination work package (WP8), who organised the event.
 “I believe this to be particularly important, as we are now entering the second half of the project.”